Students are responsible for verifying scholarship deadline dates.

 To be eligible you must have been an Alberta resident for at least 3 years and be entering any degree-granting program in Alberta.This bursay is based on financial need.
 Applications are available in the Career Centre or here.
 Deadline July 15th.

-The Johnathan Doody Memorial Scholarship is preferred for emerging, first year male University of Alberta students.
+The Johnathan Doody Memorial Scholarship is provided for emerging, first year male University of Alberta students.
 There are three $800 scholarships available for the students who apply.
 The scholarship is preferred for students who have a strong commitment to both academics and extracurriculars/volunteering.
 Johnathan Doody was an exceptional athlete, an inspiring student leader, a loving friend, and a talented scholar.
 Johnathan came to the University of Alberta to study engineering.
 In October of 1993, Johnathan was tragically killed in an automotive accident outside of his hometown.
-The scholarship is in honour of the excellence of Johnathan Doody. application forms available at the Career Centre or at: https://docs.google.com/forms/d/e/1FAIpQLSeJq3HiE0pCn-qeoV7n9clfb3LVmdnIQX9j2hY37qDbJBUW7Q/viewform.
-Deadline September 14, 2019.
+The scholarship is in honour of the excellence of Johnathan Doody.
+Application forms available HERE.
+Deadline September 17, 2022, but students are encouraged to apply early.

 The John Hasselfield Endowment Foundation is a non-profit charitable organization that was created to provide support to young people wishing to take part in personal development and learning through education, sports/physical activity or visual/performing arts.
 The Foundation assists students who might otherwise not fulfill that desire because life has put obstacles in their path in ways beyond their control.
 Up to $350 is provided to student applicants to enable them to take part in an activity.
 These funds can be used for bus fare, equipment, supplies or other items needed to attend enhanced learning activities.

 For detailed criteria and the application form, go to www.johnhasselfield.com.
 Deadline March 1, 2022.